carloscasciano/f1_standings_app/README.md

 #### Images

 - For further studies, created a simple personal server to serve drivers and constructors images with Node and Express.
-More details on this repository.
+More details on this repository (soon).

 - Flags images are served from www.countryflags.io and receives a small treatment to get proper countries names and codes